JitendraCh-Kore/pms-injectable-docs/README.md

 ```
 ## Available Callbacks
 ### signUp
-This callback function can be used to get the information of user while signing up on PMS Injectable App.
+This callback function can be used to get the information of the user while signing up on PMS Injectable Application.
 >The attached function will be called with certain parameters, parallel to the PMS signup process.
 #### Parameters
 ```js